 Perennial Planting Guide

 The diverse number of blooms and foliage that perennials offer have made these plants favorites of gardeners all over the world.
-Follow these instructions to get your perennials off to a great start.
+We recommend the following planting guidelines:

 - Choose the right number of plants for the area to be planted.
 This information can usually be found on the back of the plant tag, in our online catalog or by asking one of our knowledgeable staff members for help.